omm11/Pitt-Usability-Studies/README.md

 1. Return to the main repository but keep this page handy.

-2. Open up the "post" directory on the repo.
+2. Open up the "_posts" directory on the repo.

 3. Open the file "2021-01-19-blog-template.markdown"